Moffefe/MycoBox/docs/hardware-overview.md

 * maintaining the Zigbee network,
 * allowing compatible devices to join,
-* tracking paired switch-type devices,
+* tracking supported paired devices,
-* controlling Zigbee endpoints,
+* sending ON/OFF commands to Zigbee switch endpoints,
-* reporting device state to the Main Controller.
+* providing Zigbee device information to the Main Controller.

 The ESP32-S3 and ESP32-H2 communicate through an internal SPI connection.

-This separation allows the Zigbee subsystem to operate independently from the Wi-Fi and application logic.
+This separation keeps the Zigbee radio subsystem independent from Wi-Fi connectivity and the main environmental-control logic.

 ---